AWARDS & SCHOLARSHIPS

 Category II and III scholarships are open to the son, daughter, grandson, or granddaughter of SWANA members in good standing and to student members of SWANA.
 Student members of SWANA need not have been a SWANA member for an entire year prior to submittal of his or her scholarship application; however, student involvement in SWANA is included as part of the "Other Activities" portion of the scoring criteria.

 National Level Scholarships

-The Badger Chapter typically awards up to three $2,000 scholarships in either Category I and/or Category II.
+The Badger Chapter typically awards up to $6,000 in scholarships.
 The actual number of award amounts will be determined during the application review process.

-Although the applicants may not be eligible for a National level scholarship, a currently enrolled full-time student entering his or her sophomore undergraduate year may be considered for State scholarship awards if exemplary commitment to the solid waste industry and/or SWANA is demonstrated.
-The Badger Chapter also includes student involvement in SWANA as part of the "Other Activities" portion of the scoring criteria for Category II scholarships (refer to scholarship application on the SWANA national webpage for more information.)
+Although the applicants may not be eligible for a National level scholarship, a currently enrolled full-time student entering his or her sophomore undergraduate year may be considered for State scholarship awards if exemplary commitment to the solid waste industry and/or SWANA is demonstrated in the students application.

 Deadline for Submittal of State Scholarship Applications to the Badger Chapter: May 1st of each year.

-Announcements of State scholarship winners are made in late May of each year.
+State scholarship awards are made in late May of each year.